top of page

 Shipping History of Containers

 There are a considerable number of container ships, some with the capacity to carry nearly 20,000 containers.
-These are plying the shipping routes between the continents, moving essential import and export products from one country to another.
-People living in coastal regions may see dozens of large container ships passing by their town or city.
-It is apparent, especially to those close to very large harbors, that the presence of shipping containers is a globally present phenomenon.
+These vessels are integral to the global trade network, shuttling essential import and export products across continents.
+Residents in coastal areas might spot dozens of these large ships passing by their local ports daily.
+It's clear, especially in regions with major harbors, that container shipping is a fundamental aspect of our global economy.

-Malcolm McLean, a serious-looking man in a suit and tie, stands in front of shipping containers and cranes.
+Malcolm McLean in a suit and tie, stands in front of shipping containers and cranes.

 Malcolm Purcell McLean was an American businessman.